 Jeff is an intellectual property trial lawyer who represents plaintiffs and defendants in commercial lawsuits, with particular emphasis on those with complicated scientific or technical issues.
 A research scientist prior to attending law school, Jeff brings his scientific and technical understanding to cases, as well as an ability to effectively explain complex technical issues to judges and juries.
 He has litigated cases in state and federal courts involving a wide array of technologies and industries including power electronics, neural networks, oilfield services, polymer chemistry, software, and medical devices.
 Jeff’s extensive litigation and trial experience ensure that he is always ready to take a dispute through a jury verdict, yet he is equally prepared to find resolutions for his clients without the expense of a trial.

 As a registered patent attorney, Jeff is well-versed in post-grant proceedings at the U.S. Patent and Trademark Office and has participated in numerous inter partes reviews.
 His experience includes roles as lead and backup counsel, as well as counseling and advising clients on post-grant proceedings from behind the scenes.

 Maintaining close ties to the Houston and legal community is important to Jeff.
 Since 2009, he has served on the scholarship committee of the Phi Beta Kappa Alumni Association of Greater Houston, which annually grants college scholarships to one high-achieving high school senior in public and private schools.
-He is also active as a Barrister in the Honorable Nancy F. Atlas Intellectual Property American Inn of Court, acting as a pupilage group leader, and currently serves on the editorial board of AIPLA Quarterly Journal.
-Jeff is also a member of the Anti-Defamation League Southwest Region Board of Directors, resuming the position he held from 2009-2015.
+He is active as a Barrister in the Honorable Nancy F. Atlas Intellectual Property American Inn of Court, acting as a pupilage group leader, and currently serves on the editorial board of AIPLA Quarterly Journal.
+Jeff is also a member of the Anti-Defamation League Southwest Region Board of Directors.

 Prior to joining the firm, Jeff practiced with Locke Lord LLP and the intellectual property boutique Sutton McAughan Deaver PLLC.